 Bookmark this homemade whipped cream recipe: in just 5 minutes you’ve got sweetened whipped cream that tastes infinitely better than store bought stuff!

 Not much can beat the taste sensation that is real whipped cream.
 Although most recipes tell you to use an electric mixer, Alex and I have found that using a regular whisk is easier—not to mention whipping cream by hand is oddly therapeutic.
-The ingredients needed to make this whipped cream recipe are simple: heavy whipping cream, powdered sugar, and vanilla extract.
+The ingredients needed to make your own whipped cream recipe are simple: heavy whipping cream, powdered sugar, and vanilla extract.
 That’s it!

 How to make this whipped cream recipe